chrahunt/dotfiles/backup/README.md

   produce a valid JSON object.
 The resulting key/value pairs are substituted into the values provided in `env`, using Python's format-string syntax.
 Any non-zero exit code fails the backup process.
+- `host` (string, optional): used for backup `--host` argument, which governs parent snapshot detection.
+By default, this is set to `socket.gethostname()`.
+  You may want to set this explicitly if multiple hosts are attached to and backing up the same device.
 - `options` (object, optional): contained key/value pairs are serialized into `-o k=v` and passed to `restic backup`
 - `env` (object, optional): key/value pairs used as the environment when